thycotic/cm-docs/launchers/index.md

 If Connection Manager is launched using the protocol handler and is in the "Locked" state, users have a "Sign In" option available to fully log into Connection Manager to use their other connections.

+When a remote session is connecting over a proxy, the connection tab displays the remote host name instead of the local host name.

 >**Note**: Local Connections are limited to RDP and SSH launchers.

 ## Resizing and Switching to/from Full Screen Mode